Regular Dental Checkup

 -

-How often should you get dental checkups?
+How often should you get a dental checkup?

 -